Kotlin/kandy/docs/topics/guides/Geo-Plotting-Guide.md

 <tabs>
 <tab title="Notebooks">

-To integrate Kandy-Geo and Dataframe-Geo into an interactive notebook, use the following commands:
+To integrate Kandy-Geo and DataFrame-Geo into an interactive notebook, use the following commands:

 <tabs>
 <tab title="Latest versions">